 - Transient polycythemia happens when the spleen contracts in response to epinephrine, the stress, anger, or fear hormone, which results in an injection of red blood cells into the circulatory system.

 - Absolute polycythemia happens when bone marrow increases production of red blood cells.

 All of these can result in similar symptoms, but it’s important for a veterinarian to find out which type of polycythemia a dog suffers from before treatment.

 Here’s what you should know about the symptoms, causes, and treatments for polycythemia in dogs.

 Symptoms Of Polycythemia In Dogs

 The symptoms of polycythemia in dogs can worsen over time and result in further symptoms because high concentrations of oxygen in the blood can cause tissue damage if left untreated.
-That is why it is important to consult a veterinarian at the first sign of symptoms.
-If you see any of the following signs of polycythemia in your dog, get to the vet right away.
+That’s why it is important to consult a vet at the first signs.

 - Behavioral changes